Ihor16/Spending-Organizer/README.md

 1. As a user, I want to be able to add new spending entries

-For example, spending entry is a class *Entry* and spending list is a class *SpendingList*.
+For example, spending record is a class *Entry* and spending list is a class *SpendingList*.
-When user adds a new spending entry in the app, we want to create a new instance of the *Entry* class and add it to the *SpendingList* class (class that stores multiple *Entries*).
+When user adds a new spending record in the app, we want to create a new instance of the *Entry* class and add it to the *SpendingList* class (class that stores multiple *Entries*).

-2. As a user, I want to be able to remove an existing entry
+2. As a user, I want to be able to remove an existing record
 3. As a user, I want to be able to view all entries added
 4. As a user, I want to be able to sort my entries by:
    1. Amount spent in descending order